GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 ### Generate and Share User Stories

 [Writing Effective User Stories](https://tech.gsa.gov/guides/effective_user_stories/){:target="_blank"}{:rel="noopener noreferrer"} is essential to understanding the user's purpose.
 Having descriptive summaries and detailed acceptance criteria will help your team know when a user story is considered complete or done.
-See this modified example from the [GSA Chief Technology Officer Office](https://tech.gsa.gov/guides/user_story_example/){:target="_blank"}{:rel="noopener noreferrer"}:
+See this modified example from the GSA Chief Technology Officer Office:

 <table>
   <thead>